 Geovision GV-VMS Setup Guide

-GV-VMS V18 is a paid software that can connect up to 32 channels of GV-IP devices with the initial license, and up to 64 channels with an added GV-VMS Pro license.
+GV-VMS V18 is a paid software that can up to 32 channels of GV-IP devices with the initial license, and up to 64 channels with an added GV-VMS Pro license.
 Additional licenses are required if you need to connect with third-party IP devices..

 GV-VMS Licensing